3D scanning solutions

 Healthcare

-Another area where 3D body scanners are transforming the ability to accurately measure and visualize a person’s body size, shape, posture and skin surface area is healthcare.
-Medical practitioners, just like professional tailors, have traditionally measured the body’s size and shape by hand, and used that data to assess health status and offer corresponding treatment.
+Another area where 3D scanning is transforming body measurement is healthcare.
+Medical practitioners traditionally measure the body’s size and shape by hand, before using that data to assess patient health and offer treatment.

-Thanks to the advent of 3D body scanning tech, doctors and clinicians can now get hundreds of accurate measurements of a patient’s body completely automatically in just a few seconds.
-They can then use this external data (all alone, or in combination with the data from more invasive procedures like X-rays, MRIs, ultrasounds or CT scans) to:
+Thanks to the advent of 3D body scanning tech, doctors and clinicians can now get accurate measurements of a patient in just a few seconds.
+They can then use this external data (all alone, or in combination with the data from more invasive procedures like X-rays, MRIs, ultrasounds, or CT scans) to create individual and custom-fit prostheses and orthoses.

-• simulate and visualize the results of cosmetic surgery, and more.
+As well as evaluating and monitoring patients, 3D scanning can also be used to simulate or visualize the results of cosmetic surgery, and much more.

-Realistic full body models captured with 3D scanners are also widely used in many modern video and PC games, action movies, VR and AR applications.
-Film studios have been using 3D body scanners to capture actors’ bodies and create so-called “digital doubles” to use them in visual effects and 3D animation.
+Realistic full-body models captured with 3D scanners are also widely used in many modern video games, action movies, and VR/AR applications.
+Film studios use 3D body scanners to capture actors’ bodies and create so-called “digital doubles” to use them in visual effects and 3D animation.
 Video game developers scan famous actors for the same reason – instead of creating a 3D character from zero, they scan certain actors to create a base for the future character.

 Some video game developers go further and allow their players to create a personalized 3D avatar from a selfie and play as themselves instead of using a pre-designed character.
 Many VR and AR applications also allow the user to upload a personalized 3D avatar which they can use during video conference calls or games.